 Seeking Expungement For Criminal Records | Strong Defense For A Better Future

-An expunction (expungement) is an important tool people can use to clear their criminal record.
-Many people mistakenly believe that the court clears their criminal record when their case is dismissed, or when they are found not guilty; however, there is still ample evidence related to their arrest on their permanent criminal record.
-An expunction will destroy all evidence related to your case, including public arrest records, court records, fingerprints and computer records.
+An expunction (expungement) is an important tool people can use to clear their criminal records.
+Many people mistakenly believe that the court clears their criminal records when their cases are dismissed or they are found not guilty; however, there is still ample evidence related to their arrest on their permanent criminal record.
+An expunction will destroy all evidence related to a case, including public arrest records, court records, fingerprints and computer records.

-People seek the expunction (expungement) of their criminal record for a variety of reasons, including:
+People seek the expunction (expungement) of their criminal records for a variety of reasons, including:

-- You can state that you do not have a criminal record for a crime on a job application
+- They can state that they do not have a criminal record for a crime on a job application

-- It improves your ability to obtain/keep professional certificates and licenses
+- It improves their ability to obtain/keep professional certificates and licenses

 - It will have positive effects on your credit rating and financial status